lemon24/reader/docs/install.rst

 * `requests`_ retrieves feeds from the internet;
   it replaces feedparser's default use of :mod:`urllib` to make it easier to write plugins.
+* `sgmllib3k`_ is a Python 3 "forward-port" of the `sgmllib`_ Python 2
+  standard library module;
+  feedparser uses it for ill-formed XML parsing and content sanitizing.

 *reader* also depends on the :mod:`sqlite3` standard library module, and on the `JSON1`_ SQLite extension.